IRS Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income

 If you’re out of the country on the actual due date of your return, check the box on line 8.

-If you didn’t receive wages subject to U.S. income tax withholding, and your return is due June 15, 2020 on
+Special Considerations for U.S. Taxpayers Abroad If you didn’t receive wages subject to U.S. income tax withholding, and your return is due June 15, 2021 on line 9.

 How to fill out a tax extension form 4868?